 Direct investment by insurance companies and the household sector include estimates of all property investments together with related foreign loans of non-bank financial institutions.
+For more information on household property investment, see the 'Investment Income' section.

-The figures for UK MFIs have been based on periodic censuses of foreign assets and liabilities carried out by the Bank of England, the latest being for end-2003; values for other years are estimated by similar methods to those used for other companies.
+The figures for UK MFIs have been based on periodic censuses of foreign assets and liabilities carried out by the Bank of England; the latest data available is for end-2006.
+Values for other years are estimated by similar methods to those used for other companies.
 From December 1998 a new annual report form was introduced for banks.
 The level of investment is defined as the sum of reporting institutions' investment in ordinary and preference shares, loan and working capital and other capital funds and reserves of their foreign affiliates; less certain funds raised by foreign affiliates through the issue of loan stocks and subsequently redeposited with their UK parents.